kdclabs/camptix-kdcpay-gateway/readme.txt

 == Description ==

-Indian KDCpay Payment Gateway for the CampTix plugin.
+Indian KDCpay Payment Platform for the CampTix plugin.

 Take payments in INR through KDCpay using the CampTix plugin.
-CampTix plugin needs to be installed and activated for the KDCpay payment gateway to work.
+CampTix plugin needs to be installed and activated for the KDCpay payment platform to work.

 == Installation ==

 1. Upload `camptix-kdcpay` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to `Tickets -> Setup` in your WordPress admin area to set the currency to INR and activate the KDCpay gateway.
+3. Go to `Tickets -> Setup` in your WordPress admin area to set the currency to INR and enable the KDCpay.

 = Getting Mobile Filed ID =
-1. Edit/Create ticket which will use the KDCpay Gateway.
+1. Edit/Create ticket which will use the KDCpay Platform.
 2. Add a compulsory `Queston` as `Text input` and Tick `Required`.
 3. Update/Publish the Ticket.
 4. View Source or inspect the Ticket page in the frontend in the second step (attendee info form).